jiheneme/CryptoAIProject/README.md

 # Technical specs
-This project use SwiftUI and Combine
+This project uses SwiftUI and Combine
-Min supported version iOS 15+
+Minimum supported version is iOS 15+